-Nigeria Partners UNICEF To Train 20m Youth In Digital Skills By 2030
+Nigeria Partners UNICEF to Train 20m Youth in Digital Skills by 2030

 Shettima stressed that Nigeria is not seeking handouts but sustainable, equitable partnerships.

 “They can trade their skills in the global market.
-I know of a lot of young Nigerians who are working for global firms from the comfort of their homes.”
+I know of a lot of young Nigerians who are working for global firms from the comfort of their homes,” he added.

 Also speaking, UNICEF Deputy Representative, Dr. Khan, added that GenU 9JA is one of UNICEF’s most successful global youth empowerment programmes, with Nigeria showcased as a model.